mcarter/csp/spec/csp.markdown

 ##### 3.3.3.3 INTERVAL #####

-The `INTERVAL` varaible signifies the idle interval (time since the connection opened or the last packet batch was sent) after which an empty batch of packets will be sent.
+The `INTERVAL` variable signifies the idle interval (time since the connection opened or the last packet batch was sent) after which an empty batch of packets will be sent.
 The `INTERVAL` variable will be ignored unless the value of `IS_STREAMING` is `1`.
 The purpose of the `INTERVAL` variable is to keep intermediaries from closing a streaming connection due to inactivity.

 ##### 3.3.3.4 PREBUFFER_SIZE #####